redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_list.md

 ### Options

 ```
-      --instance-id string   Kafka instance ID.
-Uses the current instance if not set
   -o, --output string   Specify the output format.
-Choose from: "json", "yaml", "yml"
+Choose from: "json", "none", "table", "yaml", "yml" (default "table")
       --page int32      Current page number for list of topics (default 1)
       --search string   Text search to filter the Kafka topics by name
       --size int32      Maximum number of items to be returned per page (default 10)
 ```

 ### Options inherited from parent commands